pognetwork/specification/specification/PIPs/04-ADAD.md

 ## The ADAD-Format

-ADAD is an extremly simple, future-proof protocol for creating authenticated data.
-ADAD main purpose is to describe and authenticate self-contained binary data.
+ADAD is a straightforward, future-proof protocol for creating authenticated data.
+ADAD primary purpose is to describe and authenticate self-contained binary data.
 It's essentially a length-prefix framing with the addition of a multiformats codec field.

 ## Format